nickromero-prog/plantproject-client/README.md

 As a user, I want to be able to change the plants I have logged if I find out that a certain plant needs different amounts of light or water.
 Or if I want to start calling the plant by the nickname I have given it.

+As a user I want to be able to create a pot and store the information about it so I don't have to try and remember it.

+Next thing I wanted to do was set up a way to create a pot so I created a form that takes two basic inputs from the user and stores the information in the API for the user to retrieve later on.

+As a user I want to be able to see the pots I have created so I can see how to design my pots with my plants.

+I created a button that allows the user to click and access all of the pots they have stored on their account.
+It will appear like a paragraph tag in html every time they click the button.

+As a user, I want to be able to delete a pot in case one breaks and I don't need to keep track of it anymore.

+I created an input field where the user can attach the id of the specific pot that they have no need for anymore and can delete that pot from their account.

+As a user, I want to be able to change the pots I have logged if I find out that a certain pot has been painted a different color or somehow changed in size

 Unsolved Problems: